mohammadbashiri/MPI-python-workshop-march2019/README.md

 ## Contact
-For any inquiries/feedback about the material and the workshop, please do not hesitate to contact at: m.bashiri@tum.de
+For any inquiries/feedback about the material and the workshop, please do not hesitate to contact me at: m.bashiri@tum.de